Safeguarding and Prevent Policy

 • ensuring that children grow up in circumstances consistent with the provision of safe and effective care;

 • taking action to enable all children to have the best outcomes.
-Keeping Children Safe in Education (KCSIE) 2023
+Keeping Children Safe in Education (KCSIE) 2024The definition of child protection can be described as:

 • Protecting children from maltreatment.